 Students are on Academic Probation whenever the term and/or cumulative GPA earned falls below a 3.00.
-To be in Good Academic Standing with the University, students must maintain a term GPA of 3.00 as determined at the end of every semester, beginning with the completion of the student's second semester
+To be in Good Academic Standing with the University, students must maintain a term GPA of 3.00 as determined at the end of every semester, beginning with the completion of the student's second semester at Gonzaga University.
+Good Academic Standing is required for all graduating students, and it may impact a student's ability to receive financial aid, or to represent Gonzaga in extra-curricular activities.

 Students with unsatisfactory progress, may be subject to academic dismissal from the University.
-A notation of "Academic Dismissal" will appear on grade reports and transcripts.
+A notation of "Academic Dismissal" will appear on transcripts.
 Dismissed students have an opportunity for appeal.